Meet the CEO, Terri Holley

 a somewhat interesting narrative/non-boring version of my bio

-Celebrating over a decade as a digital media transformer – wow!
+Celebrating 12 years as a digital media transformer – wow!

-It’s been over ten years since I walked away from a steady job with the federal government.
+It has been 12 years since I walked away from a steady job with the federal government.
 The yearning to fully utilize my skills in marketing and technology was way too strong.
 As a typical entrepreneurial-type, I took a risk and jumped.
 At first, it was scary, but, wow, it’s been worth every minute!
 I’ve met some incredible people, worked on some amazing projects, and “going to work” every day has simply been a blast!